ImalkaDilakshan99/ImalkaDilakshan99/README.md

 ## 🚀 About Me

-I'm a passionate **Fullstack Developer** and **Technical Writer** who loves creating dynamic and beautiful web applications.
-I enjoy sharing my knowledge through writing and contributing to the developer community.
+I'm a passionate **Full Stack Developer** and **App Developer** currently pursuing my **BICT degree**.
+I love creating dynamic web applications and mobile apps, with dreams of developing games in the future.
+When I'm not coding, you'll find me playing video games and exploring new technologies.

-- 🔭 I'm currently learning **Developing with AI**
+- 🔭 I'm currently working on **Full Stack Web Development** and **Mobile App Development**
+- 🎯 I'm focusing on **MERN Stack, Next.js, Java, Kotlin, React Native, Flutter**
+- 🎮 I'm passionate about **Game Development** and planning to pursue it in the future
-- 👯 I'm looking to collaborate on any **cool project on fintech**
+- 👯 I'm looking to collaborate on **innovative web and mobile projects**
-- ✍️ Ask me about **CSS, JavaScript ReactJs, NextJs, JavaScript, Java, Python, Dart Flutter, and technical writing**
+- 🎓 Currently an **undergraduate in BICT degree**
 - 📫 Reach me at: **imalkadilakshan99@gmail.com**
-- ⚡ Fun fact: I love turning complex problems into simple, beautiful solutions
+- ⚡ Fun fact: I love playing video games in my free time and dream of creating them!

 ---